bioidiap/bob.learn.boosting/doc/guide.rst

 Stump classifier
 ................

-The first classifier, which can only handle univariate classification tasks, is the :py:class:`xbob.boosting.machine.StumpMachine`.
+The first classifier, which can only handle univariate classification tasks, is the :py:class:`bob.learn.boosting.StumpMachine`.
 For a given input vector :math:`\vec x`, the classifier bases its decision on **a single element** :math:`x_m` of the input vector:

 .. math::
    W(\vec x) = \left\{ \begin{array}{r@{\text{ if }}l} +1 & (x_m - \theta) * \phi >= 0 \\ -1 & (x_m - \theta) * \phi < 0 \end{array}\right.

-Threshold :math:`\theta`, polarity :math:`phi` and index :math:`m` are parameters of the classifier, which are trained using the :py:class:`xbob.boosting.trainer.StumpTrainer`.
+Threshold :math:`\theta`, polarity :math:`phi` and index :math:`m` are parameters of the classifier, which are trained using the :py:class:`bob.learn.boosting.StumpTrainer`.
 For a given training set :math:`\{\vec x_p \mid p=1,\dots,P\}` and according target values :math:`\{t_p \mid p=1,\dots,P\}`, the threshold :math:`\theta_m` is computed for each input index :math:`m`, such that the lowest classification error is obtained, and the :math:`m` with the lowest training classification error is taken.
 The polarity :math:`\phi` is set to :math:`-1`, if values lower than the threshold should be considered as positive examples, or to :math:`+1` otherwise.

 To compute the classification error for a given :math:`\theta_m`, the gradient of a loss function is taken into consideration.
-For the stump trainer, usually the :py:class:`xbob.boosting.loss.ExponentialLoss` is considered as the loss function.
+For the stump trainer, usually the :py:class:`bob.learn.boosting.ExponentialLoss` is considered as the loss function.

 Look-Up-Table classifier
 ........................

-The second classifier, which can handle univariate and multivariate classification and regression tasks, is the :py:class:`xbob.boosting.machine.LUTMachine`.
+The second classifier, which can handle univariate and multivariate classification and regression tasks, is the :py:class:`bob.learn.boosting.LUTMachine`.
 This classifier is designed to handle input vectors with **discrete** values only.
 Again, the decision of the weak classifier is based on a single element of the input vector :math:`\vec x`.